Immunization Requirement & Records

 Garden City, NY 11530

 If we have your immunization on file, it will be mailed to you.
-Please do NOT send cash.
+Do not send cash.

 ||Acrobat Reader is required.
 Click here to download a copy.